 The starting point for me is this: if we want a new kind of economic system, then we must create the conditions for new economic actors, relationships and mdoels to emerge and thrive.
 So, what new kinds of new actors and relationships are we talking about and what are the conditions needed to bring them into being?
-This line of inquiry has been fruitful over the last six years, even if it wasn’t clear in the beginning, leading to productive projects and networks.
+This line of inquiry has been fruitful over the last several years, even if it wasn’t clear in the beginning, leading to productive projects and networks.
 What is emerging is a path to catalysing local and regional economic innovation, entreprenuerial culture, and new enterprise ecosytems.
 ‘Enterprising Ecosystems‘ may be a boring mouthful of syllables, but it provides a useful frame for this approach.

 EnterprisingEcosystems.org is an independent platform for me to share what we’ve learned developing this approach, so far, as well as to continue to develop the inquiry through projects, collaborations, and independent research.